Wayne Fontes

-Wayne Fontes (/fɒnts/; born February 2, 1940) is a former American football coach and college and professional football player who was the head coach of the NFL's Detroit Lions from 1988 to 1996.
+Wayne Howard Joseph Fontes (/fɒnts/; born February 17, 1940) is an American former professional football player and coach.
+He was the head coach of the National Football League (NFL)'s Detroit Lions from 1988 to 1996.
+He is the longest tenured head coach in team history.
 His 67 wins and 71 losses are each the most for a head coach in team history.
+Fontes played as a defensive back for the New York Titans of the American Football League (AFL).

 Background and early career

 Fontes was born in the fishing community of New Bedford, Massachusetts.
 According to the 1930 US Census, his mother, Matilda Fontes, was born in Wareham, Massachusetts.
 His father, Caetano Fontes, was Portuguese, born in Cape Verde, a Portuguese colony at the time.
 Fontes grew up in Canton, Ohio where he played football, basketball, and baseball at McKinley High School.
 He attended Michigan State University where he was an All-Big Ten defensive back.
 He graduated from MSU in 1962.

-After he was taken in the ninth round of the 1961 NFL Draft by the Philadelphia Eagles, Fontes played one year for the New York Titans of the American Football League.
+After he was taken in the ninth round of the 1961 NFL draft by the Philadelphia Eagles, Fontes played one year for the New York Titans of the American Football League.
 Fontes played nine games for the Titans in the 1962 season as a defensive back, recording four interceptions.
 He returned one interception 83 yards for a touchdown, a franchise record that would stand for 27 years.

-After playing one season for the Titans, he injured his posterior cruciate ligament, and returned to MSU to obtain a Master's degree.
-He became an assistant coach at MSU in 1963.
-He then coached high school football and basketball at Bay City, Michigan's Visitation HS for two years losing only two games in his first year in 1964, and his team was undefeated in his second year in 1965, winning their league championship.
+After playing one season for the Titans, he injured his posterior cruciate ligament, and returned to Michigan State to obtain a Master's degree.
+He became an assistant coach at Michigan State in 1963.
+He then coached high school football and basketball at Bay City, Michigan's Visitation High School for two years losing only two games in his first year in 1964, and his team was undefeated in his second year in 1965, winning their league championship.
 He later left for the University of Dayton to serve under head coach John McVay.
-He also served as an assistant coach at the University of Iowa and Southern California.
-He ultimately developed a close relationship with John McKay after working under his wing at USC, and went on to work as the defensive coordinator and defensive backs coach of the Tampa Bay Buccaneers from 1982–1984.
+He also served as an assistant coach at the University of Iowa and for John McKay at Southern California.
+He ultimately developed a close relationship with McKay after working under his wing at USC, and went on to work as the defensive coordinator and defensive backs coach of the Tampa Bay Buccaneers from 1982 to 1984.

 In the fall of 1987, Fontes pleaded guilty to driving while intoxicated after an incident in which he was originally also charged with possession of cocaine.
 The more serious charge was dropped, however.